zimmski/tavor/doc/format.md

 ```

 Token names have the following rules:

 - Token names have to start with a letter.
-- Token names can only consist of letters, digits and the underscore sign "_".
+- Token names can only consist of letters, digits and the underscore sign `_`.
-- Token names have to be unique in the format definition scope.
+- Token names have to be unique in the [global scope](#attributes-scope).

-Additional to these rules it is not allowed to declare a token without any reference in the format definition scope except if it is the `START` token which is used as the entry point of the format.
+Additional to these rules it is not allowed to declare a token without any reference.
+Except if it is the `START` token which is used as the entry point of the format.
 Meaning it defines the beginning of the format and is therefore required for every format definition.

 ## <a name="terminal-tokens"></a>Terminal tokens